durandaltheta/sthread/README.md

 [Back To Top](#simple-threading-and-communication)

-### Dealing With Blocking Functions
+### Dealing with Blocking Functions
 To ensure messages are processed in a timely manner, and to avoid deadlock in general, it is important to avoid calling functions which will block for indeterminate periods within an `st::fiber`.
-If the user needs to call such a function, a simple solution is to make use of the standard library's `std::async()` feature to execute arbitrary code on a new thread, then `send()` the result back to the `st::fiber` when the call completes.
+If the user needs to call such a function, a simple solution is to make use of the standard library's `std::async()` feature to execute arbitrary code on a dedicated system thread, then `send()` the result back to the `st::fiber` when the call completes.

 #### Example 6
 ```